DiogoMRSilva/websitesVulnerableToSSTI/README.md

-#This projetc has very simple websites to learn exploiting Server Side Template Injections(SSTI).
+#This project has very simple websites to learn exploiting Server Side Template Injections(SSTI).
 It might also be used to test automated vulnerability scanning tools.Some of the Servers aren't working